rust-lang/rfcs/text/0000-eye-of-sauron.md

 ### Step 2 - Adjustment list selection

-Then, the best assignment of adjustment lists is picked from the cartesian product of the adjustment list sets - one for each dispatchable argument.
+Then, the best assignment of adjustments is picked from the cartesian product of the adjustment sets - one for each dispatchable argument.

 The picked assignment is the first assignment (in lexicographic order) from the cartesian product such that is at least 1 candidate in the candidate set that might apply to that assignment.